obsidiansystems/obelisk/lib/route/docs/introduction.md

 system helping us out by pointing out the next steps for us now that we've extended our `FrontendRoutes` type.

 The next step is to fill in the definition of our new route.
-The primary function that contains these definitions is the `fullRouteEncoder` function, located in `Common.Route`.
+We do this by extending the `case` expression in the `fullRouteEncoder`, the same function that has the `FrontendRoute_Main` route that we discussed previously.

 Add our new constructor as another pattern in the `case` expression for the frontend routes.
 For now add a type-hole on the right hand side of our new `case` expression and save the file.
 The `ob run`